Skip to main content

 Crane Group is a family-owned portfolio company composed of businesses primarily serving the manufacturing and services markets, as well as managing investments in private equity firms and real estate and bond portfolios.
 It helps partners and communities thrive by providing strategic leadership, flexible capital, and a collaborative spirit.
 The company is creating a future where businesses succeed by running thoughtfully and equitably while uplifting others.

-Donald Dennis, Learning & Development Director
+Donald Dennis, Community Development Director

 Huntington Bank